bcace/ochre/README.md

 # expected end state
 #   ---+++---
-# actual end state if going left to right
+# actual end state with left to right sequence
 #   ---++++++
-# actual end state if going right to left
+# actual end state with right to left sequence
 #   ++++++---
 ```

-This is the result of sequential reads and writes, and how different the results are depends on sequencing which, most importantly, is not under our control.
-The fact that those results are so different is just a symptom of race condition and that it's not enough to say that those two results are similar, because the difference between those results and expected results is enormous.
-And if we're making a more complex model we don't really know what the expected result is (or at least if the code we wrote really produces the expected result), we only can see that depending on the way a simulation is executed (most commonly by varying the number of threads) the results differ and that should ring some alarms.
+First thing to note is that sequencing is either not under our control (e.g. thread scheduler controls thread execution), or in case of single threaded execution (where we could enforce consistent sequencing) we could get consistent results but still have race condition because this sequencing is not tied semantically to the model.

+Other thing to note is that the fact that the simulation produces different results when executed on a different number of threads, and even if those results are similar in some way, this could be a symptom of a race condition, and if it was fixed it could produce completely different results.
+In the above example we could say that both results have the same number of '+', but we see how this number is different from the expected number.
+The problem is that in any sufficiently complex model we either don't know what the expected result is, or we only *believe* that the code we wrote produced expected results in a correct way.
+In these cases we should take the inconsistency of simulation results when running on different number of threads as a symptom of a possible race condition.

 #### Once we have sequencing we have RC